realbigplugins/client-dash/readme.txt

 == Changelog ==

+= 1.4 =
+* Added Roles capability.
+* Overall cleanup of plugin visuals.
+* Added some new nags for specific users.
+* Added new "content block" system for added customization.

 = 1.3.2 =
 * Fixed php error on settings page for widgets.
 * Added `.cd-col-two` CSS class for two column layouts.